jamisonderek/flipper-zero-input/README.md

 ## Firmware Installation

 The following steps will guide you through the process of installing the latest version of the firmware on your Flipper Zero.
-This process requires you to build the firmware from source.
-If you would like to install a prebuilt version of the firmware, please follow the instructions in the [Quick Installation](#quick-installation) section above.

 Install prerequisites before proceeding: